Hackplayers/evil-winrm/README.md

 After that, you can launch safely your new installed ruby to use it on evil-winrm: `/opt/rubies/ruby-2.7.3/bin/ruby ./evil-winrm.rb -h`

 It is recommended to use this new installed ruby only to launch evil-winrm.
 If you set it up as your default ruby for your system, bear in mind that it has no dependency gems installed.
 Some ruby based software like Metasploit or others could not start correctly due dependencies problems.

-Anyway, if you feel confortable with gem dependencies and want to set the new ruby installation as default on your system, there are some different methods like `rvm`, `rbenv` or `update-alternatives` if your Linux is Debian based.
-But remember that after doing this, probably you'll get in trouble with some gem dependencies.

 ## Changelog:
 Changelog and project changes can be checked here: [CHANGELOG.md](https://raw.githubusercontent.com/Hackplayers/evil-winrm/master/CHANGELOG.md)